codibre/fluent-iterable/advanced-examples/README.md

 - [Combining iterables](combining-iterables.md): How to relate two distinct iterables in a faster manner;
 - [Iterate over chunked streams seamlessly](iterate-chunks.md): Iterate over chunked streams like if you're dealing with simples lists!
 - [Chain async and sync operations](combining-sync-and-async-operations.md): Chain sync and async operations over the fluent flow
+- [Creating and validating unique lists](creating-and-validation-unique-list.md): How to generate unique lists or validate if an iterable is unique on the flow